Sign in

 Conveyor Belts: What Is It?
 How Does It Work?
 Types, Parts

-The morphology of XNBR/epoxy/XHNTs nanocomposites was determined by Vega II XMU scanning electron microscope (SEM) from Tescan Brno s.r.o., Brno, Czech Republic.
-The SEM analysis was carried out on the cryogenically fractured surfaces after coating with gold powders by sputtering technique.
+The morphology of XNBR/epoxy/XHNTs nanocomposites was analyzed with a Vega II XMU scanning electron microscope (SEM) from Tescan Brno s.r.o., Brno, Czech Republic.
+SEM assays were performed on cryogenically fractured surfaces after gold sputtering.

-The cure behavior of prepared samples was studied by using a Monsanto Rheometer R-100 testing instrument operated at 175 °C with 3° arc at a period of 30 min in accordance with ASTM D.
+The curing behaviors of the samples were assessed using a Monsanto Rheometer R-100, operating at 175°C and 3° arc for 30 minutes in accordance with ASTM D.

-The uniaxial stress&#;strain behavior of XNBR/epoxy nanocomposites containing various XHNTs loading was monitored according to ASTM D412 through using Universal tensile testing machine, Instron model (Instron Ltd., Norwood, MA, USA) operated at room temperature at an extension speed of 500 mm/min with an initial gauge length of 25 mm.
+The uniaxial stress-strain behaviors of XNBR/epoxy nanocomposites with varying XHNT loadings were measured based on ASTM D412 using a universal tensile testing machine (Instron model, Instron Ltd., Norwood, MA, USA) at room temperature with a 500 mm/min extension speed and an initial gauge length of 25 mm.

-The phase structure of the prepared nanocomposites was evaluated from dynamic mechanical thermal analysis (DMTA) using Triton Technology Tritec DMA (Nottinghamshire, UK).
-The storage modulus and damping factor of prepared samples were recognized in tension mode at a constant heating rate of 3 °C/min and a frequency of 1 Hz in a strain of 0.02 mm from &#;100 °C to 100 °C.
+The phase structure of the formed nanocomposites was evaluated through dynamic mechanical thermal analysis (DMTA) utilizing a Triton Technology Tritec DMA (Nottinghamshire, UK).
+Storage modulus and damping factors were evaluated in tension mode under a constant heating rate of 3 °C/min at a frequency of 1 Hz, within a strain of 0.02 mm across a temperature range from -100 °C to 100 °C.

-Swelling of rubber nanocomposites was extensively studied [26,27] Swelling of the various XNBR/epoxy/XHNTs nanocomposites was investigated in toluene solvent in accordance with ASTM D. The needed samples for swelling test were cut from the molded slabs and weighted in dry state.
-The swollen weights of the samples immersed in the solvent for 72 h were recorded to determine the swelling ratio and cross-link density through using Flory&#;Rehner equations [28]:
+Swelling analysis of rubber nanocomposites has been extensively studied [26,27].
+The swelling behaviors of various XNBR/epoxy/XHNTs nanocomposites were examined in toluene according to ASTM D. Samples for swelling tests were cut from molded slabs and weighed in their dry state.
+Swollen weights of the samples immersed in solvent for 72 hours were documented to deduce swelling ratios and cross-link densities, employing Flory-Rehner equations [28]:

-where Qs defined as the swelling ratio, ws and wu are the swollen and unswollen weights of the sample, respectively.
-The parameter, υsw, is the cross-link density (mol/m3), χ is the polymer-solvent interaction parameter, Vs is molar volume of the solvent (m3/mol) and υ is the volume fraction of polymer in swollen state which could be calculated from the following equation [29]:
+where Qs denotes the swelling ratio, ws and wu signify the swollen and unswollen weights of the sample respectively.
+The parameter ρsw indicates cross-link density (mol/m3), χ reflects the polymer-solvent interaction parameter, Vs represents molar volume of the solvent (m3/mol), and φ indicates volume fraction of polymer in the swollen state calculated as follows [30]:

-where wp and ws are the weight fractions of rubber and solvent in the swollen sample, respectively.
-The parameters dp and ds are defined as the densities of polymer and solvent, respectively.
-The polymer-solvent interaction parameter could be calculated using following equation [30]:
+where wp and ws refer to weight fractions of rubber and solvent respectively.
+Their corresponding densities are denoted as dp and ds.
+The polymer-solvent interaction parameter can be determined by the equation [31]:

-where E is the Young&#;s modulus which determined from the slope of stress&#;strain cure at the initial region of elongation, R is universal gas constant (8.314 J/mol·K) and T is the absolute temperature (K).
+where E represents Young’s modulus acquired from the slope of stress-strain data at the initial elongation phase, R is the universal gas constant (8.314 J/mol·K), and T is absolute temperature (K).

-Furthermore, the cross-link density parameter of a cured rubber could be calculated using the modulus at the rubbery plateau region in the plot of storage modulus versus temperature [31]:
+Moreover, cross-link density can also be inferred from the modulus at the rubbery plateau phase within the storage modulus versus temperature plot [32]:

-where Est is the storage modulus at the rubbery plateau region.
+where Est represents storage modulus at the rubbery plateau.

 5. Conclusions